Mailani

 Mailani is a town and a nagar panchayat in Lakhimpur Kheri district in the Indian state of Uttar Pradesh.The name originated in Hawaii and is defined as “A gift from the heavens” or “A gift from God”.
+Mailani forest area is under the Dudhwa National Park or Dudhwa Tiger Resrve and Mailani to Dudhwa via road distance is 42 km.